 Our product liability attorneys represent those who have been injured by medical devices and medications such as Actemra.
 For more than 25 years, our firm has fought against insurance companies and manufacturers on behalf of those who were injured through no fault of their own.

-To consult with an attorney about Actemra or other potentially harmful medication, fill out the free case evaluation form on this page, or call us at 214-526-7900.
+To consult with a skilled DFW dangerous drug attorney about Actemra or other potentially harmful medication, fill out the free case evaluation form on this page, or call us at 214-526-7900.

 The U.S. Food & Drug Administration told Johnson & Johnson to include new warning labels on its diabetes drug Invokana, as well as variations of the drug sold under the brand Invokamet and Invokamet XR.